Track mileage automatically

 Charging mileage to customers at the IRS rate

-As we discussed above, it is up to you to decide how much you want to charge customers for mileage.
 Choosing to charge mileage at the IRS standard rate will likely go down well with customers as the rate isn’t high.
-However, keep in mind that it may not cover your mileage expenses.
-The IRS has announced the 2025 IRS mileage rate, which stands at 70 cents per business mile.
+However, keep in mind that it may not cover all your vehicle expenses, if your car is expensive to maintain.

 Deducting car expenses at tax time

 At tax time, you will be able to deduct all business-related car expenses by either the standard mileage rate or by the actual expenses method.
-Remember to track all mileage associated with your business for a compliant mileage deduction.
-Find more about deducting mileage as self-employed.

 Tired of logging mileage by hand?